 This awards one $5,000 scholarship and two $2,500 scholarships annually.
 To be eligible, applicants must be a U.S. citizen and resident of the Central United States who has Cystic Fibrosis.
 Applicants must be enrolled in or accepted to an accredited junior college, college, university, or trade school with a minimum cumulative GPA of 2.7.
 The deadline to apply is May 1st.
 Read more here.

 This awards $1,000 to students attending a private high school in the Greater Kansas City area (Clay, Jackson and Platte Counties in Missouri and Johnson and Wyandotte Counties in Kansas).
+Students must continue to attend classes and keep a 2.0 grade point average (or equivalent).
 The deadline to apply is May 1st.
 Read more here.

 This awards minimum $1,000 to graduating seniors from Shawnee Mission West High School.
 Applicants must plan to enroll in a two- or four-year college and/or technical school.
 The deadline to apply is May 1st.
 Read more here.

 This awards $2,000 to students who are the children of a law enforcement officer, firefighter or clergy.
 Applicants must be enrolled or will enroll as a full-time student at a two-year or four-year college or university.
-The deadline to apply is May 3rd.
+The deadline to apply is May1st.
 Read more here.

-This is for $2,500 per academic year, per four years.
-This is available to American Indian high school seniors with a 3.0 GPA or higher who reside in one of the 23 states serviced by the Burlington Northern and Santa Fe Pacific Corporation and its affiliated companies: Arizona, California, Colorado, Kansas, Minnesota, Montana, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Texas, Washington, Arkansas, Louisiana, Utah, Nevada, Wyoming, Illinois, Missouri, Nebraska, Wisconsin, or Iowa.
-The deadline to apply is May 31st.
+This offers $2,500 per academic year for four years.
+It’s open to American Indian high school seniors with a GPA of 3.0 or higher residing in the 23 states served by Burlington Northern and Santa Fe Pacific Corporation, including states like Arizona, California, Colorado, Kansas, and more.
+Application deadline is May 31st.
 Learn more here.

 June